digiltd/oh-rtd-test/GoogleMap.md

 </html>
 ```

 Store that file on your OH system in "\webapps\static" (e.g. as Map.html).
-You can the use it in our site definitions; or directly in a browser.
+You can then use it in our site definitions; or directly in a browser.